Recommended first courses in major/minor(s)

 Next course to take if you have AP/IB credit

-Contact Art History coordinator.
+Contact the Art History department.

 • Biochemistry and Molecular Biology (BMB)